mucommander/mucommander/package/readme.txt

 -----------------------

 New features:
-- Enable uploading and downloading virtual disk images to/from oVirt data centers.
+- Uploading and downloading of virtual disk images to/from oVirt data centers.
-- Virtual disk images are now supported as writtable archive files, based on Libguestfs.
+- Browsing common virtual disk image formats (vmdk, qcow and qcow2) as writable archives, based on Libguestfs.
-- Add a binary viewer.
+- Introduce a binary viewer.
-- Basic support for browsing and downloading container images from a remote registry.
+- Basic browsing and downloading of container images from a remote registry.

 Improvements:
 - Restructure the application as OSGi modules.
-- Support for newer versions of Java.
+- Support newer versions of Java.
 Java 11 is now the recommened version.
 - Enable system notifications on macOS also when Growl is not installed, using the java.awt.SystemTray API.
 - Various improvements for S3 support.
 - Add textual filtering to the shotrcuts dialog.